BrandonTraditi/TSOS/README.md

 Setup Gulp
 ==========

-1. `npm install gulp` to get the Gulp Task Runner.
+1. `npm install -g gulp` to get the Gulp Task Runner.
-1. `npm install gulp-tsc` to get the Gulp TypeScript plugin.
+1. `npm install -g gulp-tsc` to get the Gulp TypeScript plugin.

 Run `gulp` at the command line in the root directory of this project.